How To Renew Business (MISA) License in Saudi Arabia

 If you are running a business in Saudi Arabia, renewing your business license, also known as the MISA license, on time is a non-negotiable, ongoing compliance requirement.
 Businesses operating without a valid license in the Kingdom can face significant interruptions until the license is reactivated.

-Get an Active Bank Account
+Ensure an Active Bank Account

 Foreign companies must have direct access to their bank accounts to process required payments via online banking.
 This ensures seamless transactions throughout the renewal period.